 “Addiction is a chronic brain disease and we have to treat it as such.
 We can’t treat it like an acute illness,” Dr. Jacobs says.
 “That’s one of the failings of treatment in this country in the past 20 years.
 For a long time, patients were diagnosed with an addictive disorder and were pigeonholed into 28-day treatment programs.
 Some of them didn’t need 28 days.
 Some of them needed a lot more than 28 days, but that’s what they got.”

-At Bluff Plantation, Dr. Jacobs leads a multidisciplinary team of physicians, therapists, nurses, counselors and other professionals in offering an individualized, medical approach to addiction treatment.
+At Bluff, Dr. Jacobs leads a multidisciplinary team of physicians, therapists, nurses, counselors and other professionals in offering an individualized, medical approach to addiction treatment.
 Addiction involves complex biological, behavioral and social factors, all of which must be addressed to give patients the best chance at a sustained recovery.

-“Addition is a chronic medical condition.
+“Addiction is a chronic medical condition.
 It’s a brain disease.
 That’s been given lip service in a lot of treatment areas.
-At Bluff Plantation and throughout the RiverMend system, we take that very seriously,” Dr. Jacob says.
+At Bluff and throughout the RiverMend system, we take that very seriously,” Dr. Jacob says.
 “Our model is a medically driven model.”

 At Bluff, patients see a doctor almost every day.
 “That’s really unusual in most treatment centers,” Dr. Jacobs notes.
 Many people suffering from drug or alcohol addiction also have co-occurring psychiatric problems, or other have chronic illnesses, often directly connected to the substance use.
 Through Bluff’s affiliation with the Medical College of Georgia at nearby Augusta University, patients have rapid access to neurologists, cardiologists, gastroenterologists, hepatologists and other specialists to deal with their medical issues.